Cisco Service and Application Module for IP User Guide

 Six PowerPC (PPC) SC8548H CPUs at 1.25 GHz that support:

-32 MB bootflash in which to store ROMMON, non volatile variables, crashinfo, and user filesystems.
+32 MB bootflash in which to store ROMMON, nonvolatile variables, crashinfo, and user filesystems.

-One instance of the same Cisco IOS software application image.
+One instance of the same Cisco software application image.
 (Six instances of the same image per SAMI.)

-Each PPC on a SAMI runs the same version of a Cisco IOS software application image.
+Each PPC on a SAMI runs the same version of a Cisco software application image.
 This is the default installation during an image upgrade.
-Different Cisco IOS software application images can run on separate SAMIs within the same Cisco 7600 chassis.
+Different Cisco software application images can run on separate SAMIs within the same Cisco 7600 chassis.

-The supervisor engine and the SAMI can be configured to store the running configuration of each PPC on the supervisor engine, enabling a SAMI to be replaced while retaining the PPC configurations.
+The supervisor engine and the SAMI can be configured to store the running configuration of each PPC on the supervisor engine, enabling a SAMI to be replaced while retaining PPC configurations.

 Daughter card data path—32-bit FIFO at 125 MHz DDR (8 Gbps).